msi-ris/Tutorials/rnaseq_cmd.md

 ### <a name="2.1"></a> 1.3: Overall Workflow
 Here is a schematic of the workflow that we will follow for this tutorial.
 The pieces of data are shown in rectangles, and the software are shown in rounded bubbles with dashed borders.
 The final output is shown in red.
+This is a simplified representation - the real workflow includes several other QC steps.
+Please see the [CHURP GitHub repository](https://github.umn.edu/MSI-RIS/CHURP) for a full listing of everything that PURR includes.
+Note that this link requires an active UMN internet ID to view.

 ![Workflow]({{ "/graphics/rnaseq_cmd/workflow.png" | prepend: site.baseurl }})